hyundai-robotics/doc-hi6-operation/3-programming/2-prog-edit/4-statement-edit/3-how-to-edit-line-no.md

     ![](../../../_assets/tp630/pane-prog-linenum1.png)

-* To delete a line number, press the &lt;BS&gt; key.
+* To delete a line number, press the `[BS]` key.
 Then, the address value of the line number will be removed from the input area.

-3. Press the <<b>ENTER</b>> key to complete the editing.
+3. Press the `[ENTER]` key to complete the editing.
 The contents of the change will be saved in the JOB program.

     ![](../../../_assets/tp630/pane-prog-linenum2.png)